Metaphysical naturalism

-Metaphysical naturalism – also called ontological naturalism, philosophical naturalism, or antisupernaturalism – is a philosophical worldview that holds that there is nothing but natural elements, principles, and relations of the kind studied by the natural sciences.
-Methodological naturalism is a philosophical basis for science, for which metaphysical naturalism provides only one possible ontological foundation.
+Metaphysical naturalism (also called ontological naturalism, philosophical naturalism, or antisupernaturalism) is a philosophical worldview that holds that there is nothing but natural elements, principles, and relations of the kind studied by the natural sciences.
+Methodological naturalism is a philosophical basis for science.
+Some scholars believe that methodological naturalism presupposes metaphysical naturalism, while others argue that there are other possible ontological foundations for it.
 Broadly, the corresponding theological perspective is religious naturalism or spiritual naturalism.
 More specifically, metaphysical naturalism rejects the supernatural concepts and explanations that are part of many religions.

 Definition

 In Carl Sagan’s words: "The Cosmos is all that is or ever was or ever will be."

 According to Arthur C. Danto, naturalism, in recent usage, is a species of philosophical monism according to which whatever exists or happens is natural in the sense of being susceptible to explanation through methods which, although paradigmatically exemplified in the natural sciences, are continuous from domain to domain of objects and events.
 Hence, naturalism is polemically defined as repudiating the view that there exists or could exist any entities which lie, in principle, beyond the scope of scientific explanation.

 Regarding the vagueness of the general term "naturalism", David Papineau traces the current usage to philosophers in early 20th century America such as John Dewey, Ernest Nagel, Sidney Hook, and Roy Wood Sellars: "So understood, 'naturalism' is not a particularly informative term as applied to contemporary philosophers.
 The great majority of contemporary philosophers would happily accept naturalism as just characterized—that is, they would both reject 'supernatural' entities, and allow that science is a possible route (if not necessarily the only one) to important truths about the 'human spirit'."
 Papineau remarks that philosophers widely regard naturalism as a "positive" term, and "few active philosophers nowadays are happy to announce themselves as 'non-naturalists'", while noting that "philosophers concerned with religion tend to be less enthusiastic about 'naturalism'" and that despite an "inevitable" divergence due to its popularity, if more narrowly construed, (to the chagrin of John McDowell, David Chalmers and Jennifer Hornsby, for example), those not so disqualified remain nonetheless content "to set the bar for 'naturalism' higher."

 Philosopher and theologian Alvin Plantinga, a well-known critic of naturalism in general, comments: "Naturalism is presumably not a religion.
 In one very important respect, however, it resembles religion: it can be said to perform the cognitive function of a religion.
 There is that range of deep human questions to which a religion typically provides an answer ...
 Like a typical religion, naturalism gives a set of answers to these and similar questions".